cap-js/docs/java/developing-applications/building.md

     book.setTitle("Wuthering Heights");
 ```

 Alternatively, you can generate accessor interfaces in _fluent style_.
 In this mode, the getter methods are named after the property names.
-To enable fluent chaining, the setter methods return the accessor interface itself.
+To enable fluent chaining, the setter methods return the accessor interface itself:

-Following is an example of the fluent style:

 ```java
    Authors author = Authors.create().name("Emily Brontë");